turcoaneo/poc-micro/README.md

 ## How to

-### Register user type with '/mas-users/register' (no JWT required), e.g., test - 123 - ADMIN
+### Register user type with '/mas-users/register' (no JWT required), e.g., test - 234 - ADMIN (now already existing in AWS DB)
 select * from user_auth_db.user_account;

 ### Login with '/mas-users/login' (no JWT required), e.g., test - 123 to get ADMIN rights JWT